wtrbrd/smeddit/README.md

-# smeddit
+# Support Overflow
-Smeddit is a board for support SME's to post info on their respective subjects, let users create posts, comment on posts and eventually vote
+An SO mimic for the support/SME team to post relevant material and answer questions from techs